AdobeXD/plugin-samples/GLOSSARY.md

+# Glossary

+Welcome to the glossary!
+This is a list of terms to make sure we're all talking about the same thing.

+Glossary terms are highlighted throughout the documentation like this: JavaScript.
+To see the definition, just hover your mouse over the word, or click on the word to jump back to this glossary page.

 ## Application
 An XD-specific namespace that provides access to various methods that aren't specific to the XD document.
 [Read more](./reference/application.md).